10 DEI Activities for the Workplace (With Debrief)

 - Each member will come up with 3 real-life ideas of changes the company could make to be more inclusive.
 Tell them to be creative and to think outside the box.

-- Once done, they can turn in to you.
+- Once done, they can turn them in to you.
 As the facilitator, you’ll review the ideas and submit a copy to Human Resources.

 - If any of the ideas are selected, the person who came up with the idea gets a $250 bonus.

-If you want some new activities on diversity, equity, and inclusion, you can get my short e-book:
+If you want some unique activities to equip your employees (both in-person and virtual) with leadership skills, qualities, and mindset, you can get my new e-book:

-If you want some unique activities for all the team building stages, you can get my main e-book:
+If you want some unique activities for your employees (both in-person and virtual), you can get my new e-book:

 Final Words